paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

 ### Statutory Notes

 #### Amendment of Subsection (d)
 Pub.
 L. 113–291, div.
 A, title IX, § 901(j)(2), Dec.
 19, 2014, 128 Stat.
 3467, provided that, effective Feb.
 1, 2017, subsection (d) of this section is amended by striking “the Deputy Chief Management Officer of the Department of Defense,”.
+See 2014 Amendment note below.

 | Historical and Revision Notes |  |  |
 | --- | --- | --- |